santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-Some solutions require out-of-band on-boarding steps, such as validating a customer, running scripts manually for deploying resources needed for a new customer etc. This sample uses email notifications for a new customer, or any changes on the subscription status made outside of the solution code.
+Some solutions require out-of-band or manual on-boarding steps, such as validating a customer, running scripts manually for deploying resources needed for a new customer etc. This sample uses email notifications for a new customer, or any changes on the subscription status made outside of the solution code.

+Please note the sample uses the preview version of .NET SDK for Commercial Marketplace source and refers to it as a sub-module.

 You can also find a short
 [video published on the Azure Friday channel](https://www.youtube.com/watch?v=2Oaq5dHczMY)